wood1466/analysis-whitewater-basin-mn-sedimentation-surveys-jjwood/README.md

 ### General

 The maps below highlight this program's function.
-The left one—starting condition—displays a transect's GNSS surveyed monuments (cyan circles) and the transect's trace extending between them (dashed line).
+The left one—starting condition—displays a transect's GNSS-surveyed monuments (cyan circles) and the transect's trace extending between them (dashed line).
 The right map—post-run condition—displays that transect trace populated with elevation measurements (magenta circles).
 This program takes the monuments' GNSS coordinates and compares their field-surveyed transect positions to that of the elevations' to calculate coordinates for the elevation data (Easting and Northing).
 Its output is a GeoPackage of elevation point layers grouped by data year—1855, 1939, 1965, 1975, 1978, and 1994 (for the Whitewater data).

 <p align="center">
   <img width="6781" height="3474" alt="Digitizer1" src="https://github.com/user-attachments/assets/f03cc682-5fc8-4c56-8c2a-f0165f1a5ea3" />